Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Data

-To prepare this data for modeling, the categorical incident type variable \textit{CASE\_TYPE\_LG} is converted into a multi-label format using one-hot encoding, resulting in five binary indicators corresponding to distinct types of cyber incidents: (1) Privacy Violation, (2) Data Breach, (3) Extortion/Fraud, (4) IT Error, and (5) Other.
-We then aggregate these binary indicators at the company-year level by combining the occurrences of each cyber incident type.
-This temporal and company-level aggregation yields $53,568$ unique pairs of firm-year observations, where each output variable reflects the count of a particular cyber incident type experienced by a company in a given year.
+To prepare this data for modeling, the categorical incident type variable \textit{CASE\_TYPE\_LG} is converted into a multilabel format using one-hot encoding, resulting in five binary indicators corresponding to distinct types of cyber incidents: (1) privacy violation, (2) data breach, (3) extortion/fraud, (4) IT error, and (5) other.
+Each row in the cyber incident dataset corresponds to a single reported incident.
+To study how insurtech-empowered features relate to the occurrence and frequency of cyber incidents, we restructure the data at the firm-year level, where each observation represents a single firm in a single observed calendar year and consolidates all incidents experienced by that firm during that calendar year.
+Specifically, to obtain this data structure, the five binary indicators are aggregated accordingly at the firm-year level, collapsing multiple incident-level entries into a single firm-year summary.
+For instance, if a firm experienced two privacy violations and one IT error in 2019, its aggregated frequency vector becomes

+This transformation ensures that the output variables reflect the frequency with which each incident type occurred within the year.
+After applying this transformation across all firms and calendar years, the dataset contains a total of 53,243 unique firm-year observations, each representing the full distribution of cyber incident types experienced by a company in a given calendar year.
+The aggregated frequency counts also allow us to construct the binary occurrence indicators by mapping any positive count to 1.

-In parallel, the InsurTech partner contributes a rich dataset of $532$ potential risk factors covering $31{,}782$ companies.
-However, due to limitations in historical data coverage—specifically the lack of company identifiers for incidents prior to the 2000s—this dataset does not include information for incidents occurring in the early 20th century.
-After aligning the two datasets and retaining only overlapping firm-year pairs, the final modeling dataset consists of $39{,}877$ firm-year observations with $537$ columns, where $532$ features from the InsurTech dataset.
+In parallel, the insurtech partner contributes a rich dataset of $528$ potential risk factors covering $31{,}782$ companies.
+To integrate the cyber incident records with the insurtech dataset, we align the two datasets at the firm-year level by merging observations through their shared company identifier: \textit{COMPANY\_ID}.
+However, due to limitations in historical data coverage, specifically the lack of company identifiers for incidents before the 2000s, the information for incidents occurring in the early 20th century is excluded during alignment.
+After retaining only firm-year pairs that appear in both datasets and removing identifier-related variables, the final modeling dataset contains 39,636 firm-year observations with 533 columns.
+Among these, 528 are features: 527 from the insurtech dataset and one from the cyber incident dataset (\textit{ACCIDENT\_YEAR}).
+The remaining five columns constitute the multilabel output variables.